timsutton/mcxToProfile/README.md

 ## To-do

-- support for ByHost preferences with the `--plist` option (detecting either '.ByHost' or a hardware UUID string in the .plist file name)
 - option to take a path to an existing profile to specify the identifier, rather than requiring the name explicitly
-- remove duplicate code in the PayloadDict class methods

 ## Note